 Dogs, like their wolf ancestors, are viewed as pack animals.
 It’s believed this unusual dining behavior is just an instinctual part of their pack mentality.

-You see, in the wild, animals have to hunt for their dinner.
-Experts say the most subordinate would drag their food away to avoid getting into a fight with the more dominant pack leaders.
+In the wild, animals have to hunt for their dinner.
+Experts say the most subordinate would drag their food away from the pack to avoid getting into a fight with the more dominant leaders.

 “Fighting is obviously very risky, so most animals, especially subordinate ones, will go to great lengths to avoid an altercation,”